paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ```

 #### ToDegrees

-Convert a value in radians back to degrees.
-Note the need to reduce accuracy in the comparison due to the calculation.
+This method converts a value in radians back to degrees.

 ```c#
 Assert.IsTrue(Compare.AlmostEqual(90, Trig.ToDegrees(1.5708), 1e5));